jsfehler/renpy-radarchart/README.md

     - background_colour: tuple - (R, G, B, A) value for the chart's background
     - show_lines: bool - True for visible reference lines
     - animated: bool - True if each point on the chart should animate from zero to the current value
+    - speed: int - The rate at which an animated chart's values should expand out